dscroft/wm9QF_programming_for_artificial_intelligence_labs/python_basics_lists_dictionaries/python_basics_lists_dictionaries.md

 <div class = "help">
 <b style="color: rgb(var(--color-highlight));">Troubleshooting help</b><br>

-The code cells above are linked, meaning that all of the cells "remember" the code that has been run previously (as they would be in a [notebook](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/demystifying_python/demystifying_python.md#jupyter-notebooks)).
+The code cells above are linked, meaning that all of the cells "remember" the code that has been run previously (as they would be in a Jupyter notebook).
 Because of this, if you run them out of order, you can get unexpected results or even errors!
 If things aren't working like they should, re-run the first code cell on the page or hit your refresh button.

 </div>